MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M7601 [Wnn]
 ```

-Outputs any stored probing details either for the current workplace, or the workplace given by offset `W`.
+Output any stored probing details for the current workplace or the workplace given by offset `W`.
 It will only output probed values that are not null.

 ### `G8000` - RUN CONFIGURATION WIZARD